galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-assignment/tutorial.md

 ## Visualize the taxonomical classification with Pavian

-Pavian (pathogen visualization and more) is an interactive visualization tool for metagenomic data.
+__Pavian__ (pathogen visualization and more) ({% cite Breitwieser.2020 %}) is an interactive visualization tool for metagenomic data.
 It was developed for the clinical metagenomic problem to find a disease-causing pathogen in a patient sample, but it is useful to analyze and visualize any kind of metagenomics data.

 > ### {% icon hands_on %} Hands-on: Pavian